Who Hires the Home Appraiser?

 Final Thoughts

 So who hires the home appraiser?
 In most financed transactions, it is the buyer’s lender.
 In other situations, the homeowner, buyer, or another party may hire the appraiser directly.
+Understanding this distinction can help buyers and sellers navigate the appraisal process with clearer expectations.

 If you found this helpful, please consider sharing “Who Hires the Home Appraiser?”